 Quentin Tarantino might just be the greatest director of his generation.
-He certainly is one of the most remarkable and revolutionary talents in the history of cinema, one with a career beyond criticism that finally finds a first, concrete and well-deserved celebration in QT8: The First Eight.
+In the film QT8: The First Eight, he finally finds a first, concrete and well-deserved celebration.

 QT8: The First Eight retraces the most important steps in the director’s career, from his job at the video rental store to the first screenplays he wrote that have been transposed on film – Natural Born Killers and True Romance, not forgetting his directorial debut with Reservoir Dogs, Pulp Fiction‘s success at Cannes and the definitive consecration of his career that followed.
 As the film takes us through the highs and lows of his career, some of his most well-known, loyal collaborators sit down to tell us about Tarantino’s approach on set and passion for genre films and strong female characters.
 There are references to his uncomfortable relationship with longtime producer Harvey Wenstein, and to his affectionate relationship with editor Sally Manke, who passed away a few years ago.
 QT8: The First Eight tells us about Tarantino’s “first” eight films (ending with The Hateful Eight) through tales and interviews that help elevate the man who has become a true Hollywood legend.